 Why Vanguard Total Stock Market Index is the Biggest Fund in the World

 Vanguard Total Stock Market Index (VTSMX) is the biggest mutual fund in the world for a few simple but powerful reasons.
-Before getting to the qualities of the fund, check out what makes it a "total stock index fund."
+Before we get to the benefits of investing in VTSMX, we'll cover the advantages of index funds and other total stock funds.

 What Makes VTSMX the Biggest and the Best